jonobr1/what-you-dont-know/readme.md

 # What You Don't Know
-A WebVR interactive music video only on WITHIN.
-With music by Matthew Dear.
+A interactive music video made for VR only on [WITHIN](http://with.in/) in partnership with [Ghostly International](http://ghostly.com/).
+With music by [Matthew Dear](https://ghostly.com/artists/matthew-dear).

+Experience it for yourself here: [http://with.in/watch/what-you-dont-know/](http://with.in/watch/what-you-dont-know/)

-## Environment
+## Project Environment

 There are three main resources for this project:
 + [/inspiration](./inspiration): Visual inspiration links for the project